Transformosa/bimU.io.Docs/docs/index.md

 # bimU.io Viewer Overview

 bimU.io Viewer is a full-fledged online BIM model viewer that truly works for every project member.
-BIM is not exclusive to BIM managers or technicians.
+BIM is not exclusive to BIM managers and technicians.
 We've built an easy-to-use platform for everyone to review 3D design data without getting hands dirty.
 Simply upload your BIM model and it will be accessible via a browser instantly.
 Do some markups then share it securely or embed it in your collaboration software.
 All can be done with the **Free** version of bimU.io Viewer.

 <iframe class="center" width="560" height="315" src="https://www.youtube.com/embed/NpEaa2P7qZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>